To understand this low-cost innovation, it is recommended that you watch the following video.

 (uploaded 26 April 2017, duration 9:05)

-A waterproof irrigation controller
+A waterproof irrigation controller with solar charge controller inside

 A double pump with filter, fittings to connect to 19 mm poly pipe, and 10 metres of waterproof electrical cable